 Methodology for calculating credits

 This section describes the basic concepts and equations used to calculate credits for volume, Total Suspended Solids (TSS) and Total Phosphorus (TP).
-Specific methods for calculating credits are discussed later in this article.
+For specific tools and methods that can be used to calculate credits see Methods and resources for calculating credits.
 If harvest water is being infiltrated, this practice is also effective at reducing concentrations of other pollutants including nitrogen, metals, bacteria, and hydrocarbons.
 This article does not provide information on calculating credits for pollutants other than TSS and TP, but references are provided that may be useful for calculating credits for other pollutants.

 Assumptions and approach